opeltre/topos/README.md

 ## Interfacing with Pytorch

-The purpose of this library is to construct (wrapped) Pytorch tensor instances representing either _fields_ of values over a domain (dense vectors, wrapped in the `Field` class), or linear operators between such data instances (sparse matrices, wrapped in the `Linear` class).
+The main purpose of this library is to construct various (wrapped) Pytorch tensors, related to the topology of an underlying data structure (graph, hypergraph, simplicial complex...).
+These tensor either represent _fields_ of values over a domain (dense vectors, wrapped in the `Field` class), or linear operators between field types (sparse matrices, wrapped in the `Linear` class).

-Working with these two classes has little more overhead than storing a domain reference and providing a few convenient methods such as `f @ g` (calling `torch.sparse.matmul`) and `f @ x` (calling `torch.sparse.matvec`).
+Working with these two classes has little more overhead than storing a reference to underlying domains, while providing a few convenient methods (e.g. `f @ g` for calling `torch.sparse.matmul` and `f @ x` for calling `torch.sparse.matvec`).
 Either way, the underlying Pytorch tensor may be accessed by the `.data` attribute, for seamless interfacing with other Pytorch or Pytorch-geometric code.

 ```py
 class GCN(nn.Module):